Behavioral Health Grants

 Who is eligible for behavioral health grants?

-Eligibility is set by each funding program, but behavioral health grants in this category most often support: 501(c)(3) Public Charity, Nonprofits, Public Authority and Tribal Organization.
+Eligibility is set by each funding program, but behavioral health grants in this category most often support: Nonprofits, 501(c)(3) Public Charity, Public Authority and Tribal Nation.
 Check each grant's eligibility summary for the exact applicant types and requirements.

 How much funding is available?